DavidHe1127/Mr.He_HandBook/Web,Networking,System/networking.md

 $ HOST=0.0.0.0 react-scripts start // make app server accessible to any devices on the network
 $ HOST=localhost react-scripts start // make app server only accessible from the host
 ```

+### Network Interface

+- Network interface - It allows your host to connect to the network. **eth0** is the network interface name which can also be seen as your host IP address.
+- Virtual Ethernet Devices - A virtual ethernet device or veth is a Linux networking interface that acts as a connecting wire between two network namespaces.
+A veth is a full duplex link that has a single interface in each namespace.
+Traffic in one interface is directed out to the other interface.

 ### IP CIDR network-masking